Kehra: Kindergartens

-The first kindergarten started operating in Kehra manor in 1946.
+The first kindergarten started operating in Kehra Manor in 1946.
 It was operated by the pulp mill.
 A new building for the kindergarten was built on Laste street in 1954.
 The kindergarten and the local nursery were merged in 1972, the resulting establishment became known as Kehra Tselluloosi- ja Paberikombinaadi lastepäevakodu.
-The local sovkhoz opened kindergarten Lepatriinu on March 1, 1980 in Lehtmetsa village.
+The local sovkhoz opened kindergarten Lepatriinu on March 1, 1980, in Lehtmetsa village.
 The pulp mill's kindergarten was temporarily closed in 1992 because the pulp mill went bankrupt.
 The pulp mill's kindergarten became known as Lastetare in 1995.
 Currently both kindergartens are operated by Anija parish.

 Railway

-The route of the St. Petersburg-Tallinn-Paldiski railway was agreed upon by 1862, and it was built between 1869-1870.
+The route of the St. Petersburg-Tallinn-Paldiski railway was agreed upon by 1862, and it was built between 1869 and 1870.
 Kehra station was opened in 1872.
 The railway approximately divided the lands of the manor and the village, and roughly followed the old winter road between Kehra and Aegviidu.
 The initial station building was located closer to the river than the current one.
 It was demolished in the first half of the 20th century.

-The current train station building was built between 1876-1878, since Kehra became a class V railway station in 1876.
+The current train station building was first alleged to have been built between 1876 and 1878, after Kehra became a class V railway station in 1876, but newer data suggests that the train station was built in 1896 instead.
 It is a single-story historistic red brick building with a half-hip roof.
 Similar buildings used to exist in Kohtla-Nõmme and Auvere, one still exists in Lehtse.
 Kehra became a class IV railway station in 1922 and a class III station in 1927.

 First Estonian Division used the station as their headquarters in late 1918 and early 1919, during the Estonian War of Independence.
 The Battle of Kehra took place in the nearby village of Vikipalu on January 4, 1919, being one of the decisive battles of the war of independence.
 In fall 1936, a railway branch was built to connect the future Kehra pulp mill to the main railway.
 On March 25, 1949, 801 people were deported to Siberia from the station, of whom 108 were from the former Anija Parish.